dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-15
+1. done with ksctl install configmap and other stuff after creation of cluster
+2. done a stream on the basic and intermediate golang
+3. DSA problems

 # Date 2023-09-14
 1. done ksctl http server
 2. marketing courses done
 3. major project layout and init coding done for backend
+4. DSA problem

 # Date 2023-09-13
 1. marketing course